awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 1. Add glue records:

-   + **If you're updating the domain that has the same domain name as the white label name servers** – Create four glue records for which the names and IP addresses match the values that you got in step 4\.
-Include both the IPv4 and the IPv6 address for a white label name server in the corresponding glue record, for example:
+   + **If you're updating the domain that has the same domain name as the white\-label name servers** – Create four glue records for which the names and IP addresses match the values that you got in step 4\.
+Include both the IPv4 and the IPv6 address for a white\-label name server in the corresponding glue record, for example:

      **ns1\.example\.com** – IP addresses = 192\.0\.2\.117 and 2001:db8:85a3::8a2e:370:7334